manoa-the-gathering/campusjams.github.io/README.md

 ![Chat Page](/screenshots/chat.png)
 <br>
 <br>
 Now you're in our _chat_ page!
 You can interact with other online users (listed on the right) by typing your messages into the text box below the chat.
 If you click on an online user, it replaces the chat with a DM between the two of you.
-If you want to go back to the general chat, click on the button labeled _General Chat_.
+If you want to go back to the general chat, click on the button labeled _General Chat_. **Awesome chat cheat: type "_rainbows_" without the quotes and be amazed!** If you're super lame and don't like it, type in "_no rainbows_".
 <br>
 <br>
 Once you're done chatting and making friends, you can start playing a game with someone else.
 If you click on someone's username and click on the button labeled _Match Request_, it sends them a match request.
 You'll notice messages appearing in the box below the chat.
 Once it tells you that the requested person has accepted the match request, click on _Accept_ and you'll get into the game.
 On the other hand, if someone sends you a match request, you can click on their name and then the _Accept_ button to accept their request.